pluginsGLPI/doc/source/empty/index.rst

 .. note::

    The standard release process will not work on your files directly, it will make a copy in the ``dist/src`` directory before.
-The only exceptionis are the :ref:`MO compiling option <compile_mo>` and the :ref:`minify option <minify>`.
+The only exception are the :ref:`MO compiling option <compile_mo>` and the :ref:`minify option <minify>`.

 .. _compile_mo: